watercompany/chia-tools/README.md

 Command:
 ```
 sudo go run ./cli/Watcher/main.go
--src [Set source of live logs that will be scraped and monitored]
+-src [Source of live logs that will be scraped and monitored]
--bot-token [Set telegram bot token]
+-bot-token [Telegram bot token]
--chat-id [Set telegram chat id]
+-chat-id [Telegram chat id]
 ```
 Note:
 Source Directory must be a directory that contain folders "farm-01", "farm-02", "farm-03", and so on which then contains the actual harvester logs.